fardog/node-chromecast-osx-audio/README.md

    -m, --mono        The stream defaults to stereo.
 Set to mono with this flag.
    -s, --samplerate  The sample rate for the mp3 encoded stream  [44100] -n, --name        A name for the server to report itself as.
+[Chrome OSX Audio Stream] -u, --url         The relative URL that the stream will be hosted at.  [stream.mp3] -i, --iface       The public interface that should be reported.
+Selects the first interface by default.
-[Chrome OSX Audio Stream] --version         print version and exit
+   --version         print version and exit
 ```